shouryamanekar/Picasso/README.md

 # Picasso

-Picasso is an open-source artificial intelligence project designed to generate images from natural language text descriptions.
-With TextArtify, users can express their ideas using text, and the AI system transforms those words into visual art.
+Picasso is an open-source artificial intelligence project that generates images from natural language text descriptions.
+With Picasso, users can express their ideas using text, and the AI system transforms those words into visual art.

 ## Features